rlmv/doc-trips/Readme.md

     GOOGLE_MAPS_KEY: "your google maps key"
     GOOGLE_MAPS_BROWSER_KEY: "your google maps browser key"

+Note that `GOOGLE_MAPS_BROWSER_KEY` is used browser-side.
+Be sure to set referrer restrictions on it!

 In 2015 and 2016, Leader and Croo applications were submitted with an attached word document.
 Those files were uploaded to Amazon S3.
 The application was refactored in 2017 to use form-based questions, but those files are still in the